 Password Security Recommendations from the NIST

 The National Institute of Science and Technology (NIST) has been studying the matter to increase security on a federal level.
-To better secure the federal government’s system, they’ve released a draft of proposed changes to the nation’s password security policies.
-Though these policies, once enacted, only affect users working at any federal entity, they ought to be viewed seriously by anyone charged with keeping their IT infrastructure (or personal accounts) secure.
+They’ve released a draft of proposed changes to the nation’s password security policies to better secure the federal government’s system.
+Once enacted, these policies only affect users working at any federal entity.
+However, they ought to be viewed seriously by anyone charged with keeping their IT infrastructure (or personal accounts) secure.

 Some of the recommendations buck long-held conventional wisdom about password security: